fariasmateuss/instagram/README.md

 ### Prerequisites

-To run this project in the development mode, you'll need to have a basic environment with NodeJs installed.
+To run this project in the development mode, you'll need to have a basic environment with NodeJs and Yarn installed.

 #### Back-End